deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 So far we've learned how to describe a structure of a language.
 Now is time to define its semantics.

 Let's go back to the arithmetic expression example and see how to calculate a result by performing a **depth-first traversal** of the parse tree.
-Consider the following expression "5+3-1":
+Consider the following input "5+3-1":

 <img src="/images/posts/2019-09-13-syntax-directed-translation/calc3.1.png" width="225" />